hypergraphql/hypergraphql/sources/container.md

 # Overview

+## This section will shortly be completely rewritten for Docker and Kubernetes

 This section describes how to run an instance of HyperGraphQL in a container, such as [Amazon Web Services ElasticBeanstalk](https://aws.amazon.com/elasticbeanstalk/), as well as how to configure these from remote locations,